Pyreko/yt-community-post-archiver/README.md

 python3 archiver.py "https://www.youtube.com/@IRyS/community" -o "/home/me/my_save"
 ```

-### Membership posts
+### Logging in

-Membership posts are a bit trickier and require having some way of showing YouTube that you're a member.
-This tool currently supports two methods:
+You may want to provide a logged-in instance to this tool as this is the only way to get membership posts or certain details like poll vote percentages.
+The tool supports two methods:

 #### Use browser profile